Quality risk management - how to apply ICH Q9 in practice

 By the end of the course you will be able to:

-• Understand the regulatory drivers for QRM, with particular emphasis on European and US requirements and expectations
+• Appreciate the regulatory drivers for QRM, with particular emphasis on European and US requirements

 • Recognise the importance of product Critical Quality Attributes, Critical Process Parameters and Control Strategy in regard to science and risk based principles

-• Appreciate how to use FMEA, risk ranking, cause effect matrix and other related Risk Analysis techniques, such as process flow diagrams, ‘fishbone’, ‘brainstorming’ etc.
+• Appreciate how to use various risk methodologies, including FMEA, risk ranking, cause effect matrix and other related techniques, such as process flow diagrams, ‘fishbone’, ‘brainstorming’ etc.

 Book your place